keeps/roda-in/README.md

 * Definition of metadata templates
 * Support for various metadata formats (EAD, DC, etc.)
 * Creation of SIP of unlimited size
-* Creation of SIP in various formats: [BagIt](https://github.com/LibraryOfCongress/bagit-java) and [E-ARK](http://dilcis.eu/specifications/sip)
+* Creation of SIP in various formats: [BagIt](https://github.com/LibraryOfCongress/bagit-java) and [E-ARK (versions 1.x & 2.x)](http://dilcis.eu/specifications/sip)

 This application was part of the [RODA project](http://www.roda-community.org) and now has been released as a project by its own due to the increasing interest in its particular functionality.
-It is now being further developed in the [E-ARK project](http://www.eark-project.com).
+It was further developed in the [E-ARK project](http://www.eark-project.com) and now it is being developed in the [CEF eArchiving Building Block](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/eArchiving).

 ## Supported SIP formats

 RODA-in supports several Submission Information Package formats.
 At the moment we have included support for:

 * BagIt, a hierarchical file packaging format for storage and transfer of arbitrary digital content.
 A "bag" has just enough structure to enclose descriptive "tags" and a "payload" but does not require knowledge of the payload's internal semantics.
 This BagIt format should be suitable for disk-based or network-based storage and transfer.
 BagIt is widely used in the practice of digital preservation.
 The specification of BagIt can be found [here](https://tools.ietf.org/html/draft-kunze-bagit-13).
-* E-ARK SIP format, a Submission Information Package format developed by the EU funded E-ARK Project.
-The specification can be found [here](http://dilcis.eu/specifications/sip)
+* E-ARK SIP format, both versions 1.x & 2.x, a Submission Information Package format developed by the EU funded E-ARK Project and maintained by the Digital Information LifeCycle Interoperability Standards Board (DILCIS Board).
+The specification can be found [here](http://dilcis.eu/specifications/sip).

 ## Requirements